DeSciWorldDAO/gitbook-docs/open-research-tooling/public-funding-marketplace/README.md

 4. **Positive Impact:** By supporting researchers directly, funders can make a tangible and meaningful impact in advancing scientific research.
 5. **Sustainable Funding:** A small part of the pledged funds is used to maintain the platform, ensuring its sustainability, better user experience and continued service.

-Together, these benefits make DSW P2P Funding Marketplace a game-changer in the research funding sphere, creating a democratic, efficient and supportive environment for scientific discoveries.
+Together, these benefits make DSW P2P Funding Marketplace a tool to revolutionize the research funding sphere by creating a democratic, efficient and supportive environment for scientific discoveries.

 ## DSW P2P Funding Marketplace's Vision: